pantolin/tIGArx/Improvements.md

   is designed to work with just a dofmap and without an appropriate set structure.
 It can be considered a bottleneck in practice (about half of matrix assembly time for complex examples like the bouncing ball)
+- Take a closer look at the bouncing ball example and its convergence properties: the old code has some weird convergence properties which seem incorrect (converges too quickly or the residual is wrong, which was my conclusion after debugging).
+I do not think it is down to ordering of DOFs because extracted orderings are the same as the old implementation.
 - **More mature abstractions**: This is mostly down to perhaps more rigorously prescribing the interfaces and adding a more explicit way for mapping the parametric domain to the physical one.
 This is arguably done with `AbstractControlMesh`, but perhaps some more